quru/qis/doc/api_help.md

 ### Returns
 For `GET`, returns the folder's database object including one level of sub-folders in the `children` attribute.
 The folder `status` field has value `1` for active, or `0` for deleted.

 For `POST`, returns the new folder's database object.

 For `PUT` and `DELETE`, if the function completes in less than 30 seconds, returns the folder's updated database object.
-If however the function is ongoing after 30 seconds, returns status `202` and a task object that you can track using the [system tasks](#api_tasks) API.
+If however the function is still ongoing after 30 seconds, returns status `202` and a task object that you can track using the [system tasks](#api_tasks) API.
+The task ID in this case is found in the returned task object's `id` field.

 ### Examples